maxtyson123/MaxOS/README.md

 Max OS supports device drivers, memory management, multitasking, a GUI, and more.
 The project is being developed with the goal of being able to run on real hardware, however, it is currently only able to run on a virtual machine.

+This GitHub repository contains the source code for the operating system, as well as the build scripts required to build the operating system from source.
+The repository also contains the latest built kernel, which can be downloaded from the workflow artifacts.
+To ensure a cleaner git history, each feature/change is done in a separate branch and then merged into the main branch once working.
+To see the history of each feature press on the pull request number.
+If you are intrested in the active developement find the latest branch <a href="https://github.com/maxtyson123/MaxOS/branches">Here</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

 This is how to build the Max OS operating system from source.
 (Alternatively, you can download the latest built kernel from the workflow artifacts)

+Currently Max OS can only be built on a linux machine, but does support WSL.
+In the future I do plan to port the build system to Mac.

 ### Prerequisites